CompuTec/computec-docs/docs/pdc/user-guide/customization/overview.md

 ---

-There are two main ways to customize CompuTec PDC: Form Settings and Task Tile and Task Panel Customization.
+There are two primary ways to customize CompuTec PDC:

+1. Form Settings
+2. Task Tile and Task Panel Customization

 ## Form Settings

 :::info
-    To use this option, it is required to activate this feature for a specific Employee within the Employee Master Data.
+    To enable this option, you must activate the feature for a specific employee within the Employee Master Data.
 For detailed instructions, click [here](../../administrator-guide/setting-up-the-application/overview.md#requirements).
 :::

-Form settings allow you to choose which columns are displayed on various CompuTec PDC forms.
-This includes:
+Form settings allow users to control which columns appear on various CompuTec PDC forms, such as:

 - Task Panel: